DIY Finishing - Finishing Techniques

 For some effects, it is necessary to start with wood staining

 It starts with the reproduction of small accident during use.
 The wood will acquire specific marks that will be emphasized by subsequent coats of finish.
 Objects are used that leave various marks (nut bags or stones of different sizes), the wood is scratched, the edges are rubbed with a pick or scraper.
-To suggest a wood eaten weather it is brushed with wire or plastic brushes, i.e. it is structured.
+To suggest a wood ate weather is brushed with wire or plastic brushes, i.e. it is structured.
 The effect can also be reproduced by superficial burning followed by brushing, giving the wood a slight patina.
 Structuring can also be done by sandblasting, and factories use structuring machines, a kind of sanding machine with special brushes.
 Quarry holes are reproduced with nails.
 All these techniques are described in detail here.

 The marks left on the wood will be highlighted when staining.
 The stain will be absorbed more in the affected areas and there the color will be darker, especially if a classic color is used (walnut, dark oak, chestnut).
 The technique is used for transparent finishes done with oil, wax or varnish.
 Patinas (which I'll come back to below) or colored waxes (especially dark brown) also accentuate the effect because they accumulate in the marks in the wood.